 The masses are usually identified in adults, rarely causing problems during childhood, and more women than men are likely to develop them.
 Rathke cleft cysts are congenital deformities, meaning they develop during the prenatal stage and are present at birth.
 There are no known causes.

 Symptoms may occur when a Rathke cleft cyst, which sits in a tiny space at the base of the brain, accumulates enough fluid to place pressure on surrounding structures.
 Unlike tumors, which grow through cell division, Rathke cleft cysts grow by accumulating fluid.

-- Compression of the optic nerves can cause many kinds of vision problems.
+- Compression of the optic nerves can cause vision problems.

 - Increased pressure on the pituitary gland can cause pituitary failure, or hypopituitarism.
 The pituitary gland, part of the endocrine system, is often called the master gland because the hormones it releases help regulate other glands of the endocrine system.

 - If not treated, resulting hypothyroidism (abnormally low thyroid levels) and adrenal insufficiency (abnormally low cortisol levels) can be life-threatening.